Medication Administration Training (MAT)

-The New York State Division of Child Care Services states that most children in the United States younger than age 6 spend significant time in child care settings outside the home.
 Keeping children safe and healthy is the goal of the parent and the child's caretaker.
 Despite the best care practices, it is inevitable that children will get sick.
 Parents and providers must work together to prepare for illnesses ahead of time.
-Are you, as a provider of day care, authorized to administer medications, if needed?
+Are you, as a provider of child care, authorized to administer medications, if needed?
 Does your health care plan meet the needs of the children in your care?
 The answers to these questions are important.

-You must be in compliance with the Health and Infection Control regulations if you choose to give medication to children in your care, and you are:
+You must be in compliance with the Health and Infection Control regulations if you choose to give medication to children in your care and you are a:

 The MAT course is a skill-based training to help you administer medication safely in your program.
 The course includes 8 hours of training, a video training and hands-on demonstrations.
 The training provides:

 Ways to give both OTC and prescription medication

 The MAT training certificate is valid for 3 years from date of course completion.
 After 3 years you can take an online renewal test to extend your certificate for another 3 year period.

 How can you register for a MAT class?